shanmukh05/scratch_nlp/README.md

   python main.py --config_path '<config_path>' --algo '<algo name>' --log_folder '<output folder>'
 ```

-## Contributing
+## Contributing 🤝

 Contributions are always welcome!

 See [CONTRIBUTING.md](CONTRIBUTING.md) for ways to get started.

-## Acknowledgements
+## Acknowledgements 💡

-I have referred to sa many online resources to create this project.
+I have referred to so many online resources to create this project.
 I'm adding all the resources to [RESOURCES.md](RESOURCES.md).
-Thanks to all who has created those blogs/code/datasets.
+Thanks to all who has created those blogs/code/datasets 😊.

 Thanks to [CS224N](https://web.stanford.edu/class/cs224n/) course which gave me motivation to start this project

-## About Me
+## About Me 👤
 I am Shanmukha Sainath, working as AI Engineer at KLA Corporation.
 I have done my Bachelors from Department of Electronics and Electrical Communication Engineering department with Minor in Computer Science Engineering and Micro in Artificial Intelligence and Applications from IIT Kharagpur.

 ### Connect with me

 <a href="https://linktr.ee/shanmukh05" target="blank"><img src="https://raw.githubusercontent.com/shanmukh05/scratch_nlp/main/assets/connect.png" alt="@shanmukh05" width="200"/></a>

-## Lessons Learned
+## Lessons Learned 📌

 Most of the things present in this project are pretty new to me.
 I'm listing down my major learnings when creating this project